trpc/trpc/www/docs/main/quickstart.md

 ### Add a query endpoint

-Use the `.query()` method to add a endpoint endpoint to the router.
+Use the `.query()` method to add a query endpoint to the router.
 Arguments:

 `.query(name: string, params: QueryParams)`